oracle-livelabs/oml/oml/adv-notebooks-options/adv-notebooks-options.md

 ## Introduction

-This lab walks you through the steps to sign into Oracle Machine Learning UI, create an Oracle Machine Learning (OML) notebook from scratch using the notebook environment, and explore the features.
+This lab walks you through the steps to explore the advanced options available in Oracle Machine Learning notebooks.

 Estimated Time: 15 minutes